Onsite Editor

 How to Set Up an Onsite Edit

-In the optional 'Find' field, the text is case sensitive.
+• If you are making a text edit and using the optional "Find" field, the text is case sensitive.
 You may need to use your browser's inspector tools to determine the case of the text you're replacing.
 Some fonts render as ALL CAPS but the source text could be lowercase or Mixed Case.
-Need help?
-Please reach out to our support team here.

 Last updated